samgoree/data-science-notes/_posts/2024-3-14-python_basics.md

 9
 ```

 Step by step: we assign the string "Sam Goree" to the variable `my_name`, then we take its length and assign that value to the variable `my_name_length`, then we show its value by putting it on a line alone at the end of a cell.

 ### The `print` Function

-The first function all programmers learn is called `print`.
+One of the first functions all programmers learn is called `print`.
 It allows us to show a value before our code finishes executing.
 Historically, before computers had screens, this meant literally printing a line on paper.
 We don't read our program output from paper anymore, but the name has stuck.
 We use the print function like follows:

 ```
 x = 5